Distinguishing the nature of comparable-mass neutron star binary systems with multimessenger observations: GW170817 case study

 To address this question, this paper presents the first direct comparison between the GW and EM signatures of NS-NS and NS-BH mergers with identical mass ratios (see~\cite{Yang:2017gfb} for an initial exploration).
-First, using new numerical relativity (NR) simulations of non-spinning NS-NS and NS-BH mergers with an identical composition-dependent NS equation-of-state (EoS) as our benchmark, we provide GW and EM observables (GW phase evolution and EM kilonova bolometric lightcurves) for mergers with mass ratios of 1 and $1.2$.
-We then apply our methods to GW170817.
-Incorporating the large uncertainties in GW and EM modeling as well as in the EoS of NS matter, we show that current {\emph{EM-only}} observations rule out a NS-BH merger, applicable to most EoSs, with mass ratio one.
-We cannot, however, rule out a NS-BH merger of mass ratio $1.2$.
-We demonstrate that a {\emph{joint}} analysis of GW and EM measurements leads to significantly improved constraints on the nature of the progenitor and enables us to compute, for the first time, a quantitative probability that a NS-BH merger are consistent with GW170817.
-Our methods provide orthogonal constraints to those GW and EM analyses that assume a NS-NS progenitor and focus on the nature of the remnant~\cite{Margalit:2017dij,Bauswein:2017,Radice:2018,Most:2018,Rezzolla:2018,Coughlin:2018}.
-For NS-NS mergers, the remnant may be either a stable or metastable NS or a BH surrounded by an accretion disk; for NS-BH binaries, the remnant can only be a BH.
+First, using new numerical relativity (NR) simulations of nonspinning NS-NS and NS-BH mergers with an identical composition-dependent NS equation-of-state (EoS) as our benchmark, we provide GW and EM observables (GW phase evolution and EM kilonova bolometric lightcurves) for mergers with mass ratios $Q$ of $1$ and $1.2$.
+Incorporating the large uncertainties in modeling as well as in the EoS of NS matter, we show that current {\emph{EM-only}} observations of GW170817 rule out an equal-mass nonspinning NS-BH merger for most realistic EoSs.
+We cannot, however, rule out a NS-BH merger with $Q=1.2$.
+Second, we use the model for the remnant mass of NS-BH mergers of Ref.~\cite{Foucart:2018rjc}, which is valid for a wide range of EoSs, mass ratios, and BH spins, to develop a general method for jointly interpreting GW and EM measurements.
+Third, we demonstrate that for GW170817 our {\emph{joint}} analysis leads to significantly improved constraints on the nature of the progenitor and enables us to compute, for the first time, the posterior probability distribution of NS radii and mass ratio compatible with these constraints.
+Our methods are orthogonal to studies that assume a NS-NS progenitor and focus on the nature of the remnant~\cite{Margalit:2017dij,Bauswein:2017,Radice:2018,Most:2018,Rezzolla:2018,Coughlin:2018miv}.
+For NS-NS mergers this may be either a stable or metastable NS or a BH surrounded by an accretion disk, while for NS-BH binaries can only be a BH.